-38.4.1.
-All drug testing results will be treated by the Department of Respiratory Therapy as information that is received in confidence and shall not be disclosed to third parties unless disclosure is required by law, the information is needed by appropriate school officials to perform their job functions, disclosure is needed to override public health and safety concerns, or the student, faculty, or full/part time clinical faculty has consented in writing to the release of the information.
-The College and the University shall have the right to use and disclose the results of drug testing required by this policy in connection with internal academic purposes and in connection with the defense of any student grievance and any claims filed by a student, faculty, or full/part time clinical faculty by his/her personal representative, in any court of law or with any state or federal administrative agency.
+• All drug testing results will be treated by the CHPW as information that is received in confidence and shall not be disclosed to third parties unless disclosure is required by law, the information is needed by appropriate college officials to perform their job functions, disclosure is needed to override public health and safety concerns, or the CHPW student, faculty, or full/part time clinical faculty has consented in writing to the release of the information.
+The CHPW and the University shall have the right to use and disclose the results of drug testing required by this policy in connection with internal academic purposes and in connection with the defense of any student grievance and any claims filed by a nursing student, faculty, or full/part time clinical faculty by his/her personal representative, in any court of law or with any state or federal administrative agency.

-38.5.
 Appeal Process

-A student may appeal the college's decision to dismiss or not re-admit a student through the established Student Grievance Procedure.
+• A CHPW student may appeal the Department's decision to dismiss or not re-admit a student through the established Student Grievance Procedure.